 10. Put down the iPhone (and the tablet and the laptop).

 I am so guilty of this.
 I have got to start modeling better digital habits for my kiddos.
 I’m checking out far too often, and it’s a real waste of precious time.

 This is a personal parenting resolution, but I’d also like to make a more conscious effort to read with my girls every single day.
 I grew up loving to read.
 I want to foster this same appreciation for the written word in them.

 I’m talking about other parents here.
 I don’t consider myself an especially judgmental person, but we all have areas for improvement.

 14. Improve our daily routine.

 I will be honest.
 We really haven’t had a routine per se for the past couple of months.
-Since moving back to Texas, we’ve sort of been flying by the seat of our pants.
+Since moving back to Texas, we’ve been flying by the seat of our pants.
 But this ends now.
 Kids love structure.
 Moms love structure.
 It’s basically a win-win.

-15. Get everyone helping around the house, with age-appropriate tasks.
+15. Get everyone helping around the house with age-appropriate tasks.

 I want to raise helpful, resourceful, and self-reliable adults.
 That training begins now.
 And I take my job very seriously.